chinhonnang0000/asteroidgen/README.md

 - - save and quit, abondaon, lose the battle or swapping fields.
 Then the field will have 30 waves instead of infinite waves.

 Work in progress, excluding bugfixes
-- AEGA (asteridgen endgame alloy) tier - conveyor and drills.
+- AEGA (asteridgen endgame alloy) tier - drills.
 They are expected to be highly overpowered.

 Proposed untouched (not started yet)
 - side missions